jon-harper/OmniBox/docs/assembly_v2/base.md

 </figure>

 !!! note
     The front vents mount up to three fans.
-It is up to you how many fans to use; in this example we will use one (1).
+In this example we will use one (1).

     Repeat the next two (2) steps for any additional fans.

 !!! caution
-    Once the main body is installed, the fan will press directly against the floor of the main body.
-If the fan's wiring passes upwards through a strain relief notch in the fan case, the wiring will become trapped between the fan and case body.
+    The fan(s) will press directly against the floor of the main body once it is installed.
+If the wiring passes upwards through a strain relief notch in the fan case, the wires will be trapped between the fan and case body.
 Either turn the fan 90 degrees or the remove the wiring from the strain relief notch.

 <figure markdown>
   [![illustration][base_prep2]{width="480"}][base_prep2]